LukasSchuermann/RVRP-HTW/README.md

 ## Requirements

-To run, this codes needs an installation of SCIP version 9.1.1 or higher.
+To run, this codes needs an installation of SCIP (we used version 9.1.1).
 Env_Variable "SCIP_DIR" shall contain the path to the SCIP installation.
 See the website for an installation guide: https://scipopt.org/#scipoptsuite